Chinese Democracy: Dr Pepper promotion

 On March 26, 2008, media reported that Dr Pepper would offer a free can to every American — excluding Buckethead and Slash — if Chinese Democracy was released that year.
-Rose responded on the band's website, expressing surprise and saying he'd share his Dr Pepper with Buckethead.
+Rose responded on the band's website, expressing surprise and saying he would share his Dr Pepper with Buckethead.

 After the release was confirmed, Dr Pepper upheld its pledge, but its website crashed under demand for coupons.
-Two days later, Rose's lawyer Alan Gutman said threatened legal action, calling the promotion "an unmitigated disaster" that "defrauded consumers" and "ruined" the album's release.
+Two days later, Rose's lawyer Alan Gutman threatened legal action, calling the promotion "an unmitigated disaster" that "defrauded consumers" and "ruined" the album's release.
 He demanded full-page apologies in major newspapers.
 Rose later said he considered the issue minor and was surprised by the legal response, believing focus should have remained on the album.

 Copyright infringement

 In October 2009, Ulrich Schnauss's labels Independiente and Domino sued Guns N' Roses, alleging unauthorized sampling of Schnauss's tracks "Wherever You Are" (2001) and "A Strangely Isolated Place" (2003) in "Riad N' the Bedouins".
-Attorney Brian Caplan said they first contacted Geffen in February, but the label "attempted to explain [the samples] away".
+Attorney Brian Caplan said they first contacted Geffen in February, but the label "attempted to explain [the samples] away."

 Guns N' Roses denied wrongdoing.
 Manager Irving Azoff stated the ambient snippets were supplied by a producer who claimed they were legally obtained.
 He added the band resented the implication of misuse and was considering counterclaims, but expected a resolution.
 The labels sought $1 million in damages from Geffen.